 Whether you’re a hiker, a prepper or just someone who enjoys wilderness activities, having a way to obtain clean drinkable water is essential to your survival.
 While there are a number of water filters on the market, there is only one that I trust enough to put in my bugout bags, and carry as my main form of filtration when hiking.
 That Filter is the Katadyn Pocket Water Microfilter.

 Over the years I have encountered a number of different types of water filters.
-While some of them worked for awhile, not many of them were built to last.
+While some of them worked for a while, not many of them were built to last.
 When choosing a water filter, one thing I look at, is how well it can take a beating.
 The last thing you want is a wimpy filter that breaks the first time you accidentally drop it.

-Why I prefer the Katadyn Pocket Microfilter
+Why we like the Katadyn Pocket Microfilter

-The Katadyn Pocket Microfilter is no skimpy water filter, the thing is tough and can take a beating.
+The Katadyn Pocket Microfilter is no skimpy water filter; the thing is tough and can take a beating.

 The manufacturer claims that it’s built for a lifetime of use, and they back up their claim with a lifetime warranty.
 From our own internal testing, I can tell you that this is one rock solid filter.
 In my opinion, it’s probably one of the most reliable and longest lasting filters on the market.
 As an update to the original review, this filter is going on its third year now and is just as solid and reliable as the first day I started using it.

 While it is one of the pricier filters on the market, its durability, ease of use and lifetime guarantee more than make up for the higher price tag.
-I’ve used some of the cheaper plastic filters in the past, and found that many of them failed even during controlled conditions.
-That’s the last thing you would ever want to happen in an emergency situation.
+I’ve used some of the cheaper plastic filters in the past and found that many of them failed even during controlled conditions.
+That’s the last thing you ever want to happen in an emergency situation.

 In a survival situation, water is your number one priority.
 Do you really want to put your life in the hands of a cheap plastic filter?
 When choosing something as important as a water filter, this is one area where I refuse to settle for anything but the best.